hasan-nazmul/hasan-nazmul/README.md

 ### 🔥 My Origin Story

 Forged in the fires of competitive programming and trained at the International Islamic University Chittagong, I embarked on a quest to master the digital realm.
-My journey led me to become a Pupil on Codeforces and an ICPC Regional Finalist, honing my skills against the world's toughest challenges.
+My journey led me to become a Pupil on Codeforces and an ICPC Regional Contestant, honing my skills against the world's toughest challenges.
 Now, I use my powers not just for glory, but to guide the next generation of heroes as a Teaching Assistant and Mentor.

 ---